Alert Ready: Launch of mobile alerting

-On 6 April 2017, the CRTC required all wireless carriers in Canada to begin relaying public alerts over their LTE and post-LTE wireless networks by 6 April 2018, using Cell Broadcast-based standards by ATIS similar to the U.S. Wireless Emergency Alerts system, collaborating with the SOREM Common Look and Feel guidelines.
+On 6 April 2017, the CRTC required all wireless carriers in Canada to begin relaying public alerts over their LTE and post-LTE wireless networks by 6 April 2018, using Cell Broadcast-based standards by ATIS similar to the US Wireless Emergency Alerts system, collaborating with the SOREM Common Look and Feel guidelines.
 The CRTC required at least half of devices offered by wireless carriers to support wireless public alerts (including at least one device available at no-charge on-contract, and one "accessible" device) by the implementation date.
 As of April 2019, all devices sold by wireless carriers must support wireless public alerts.
 The mandate does not apply to networks older than LTE; the CRTC chose to exclude older network technologies (such as 3G) from the mandate, citing wide deployment of LTE networks across the country, and that government funding has been used to support its deployment in underserved areas.

 On 29 January 2018, the CRTC informed the Standing Senate Committee on National Security and Defence of concerns surrounding the possibility of false positives (such as a false missile alert in Hawaii earlier that month), and ensuring that the industry meets its goal of at least 50% of devices being capable of receiving mobile alerts by that date.

+Proposed federalization

+In November 2025, the Canadian federal budget proposed that $55.4 million be provided to Public Safety Canada over the next four years to develop a new model for public alerting in Canada.
+The CRTC subsequently issued a request for comment on aspects of the system, including gaps in coverage due to cellular reception, and distribution of alerts in minority languages such as Indigenous languages.